Plenary session of Milli Majlis kicks off

-Baku.14 October.
-REPORT.AZ/ Plenary session of Milli Majlis (Azerbaijani Parliament) has today kicked off.
+Baku.
+31 May.
+REPORT.AZ/ The last plenary meeting of Milli Majlis (Azerbaijani Parliament) spring session has started.

 İlkin PirəliNews Author